How to buy the best grill for you

 Aesthetics

 Your grill shouldn't just cook, it should look good doing it, and there are some seriously stylish models out there.
 You might not have a preference when it comes to how your grill looks, and that's fine.
-However, if you are looking for a stylish cooker to crown your backyard, manufacturers give you plenty of options.
+But if you're looking for a stylish cooker to crown your backyard, manufacturers give you plenty of options.

 Traditional black and stainless grills are readily available, but Weber and KitchenAid both offer colorful enamel models, too.
 Aside from color, consider whether you'd like your grill to have cabinet doors.
 These doors hide propane tanks and keep them from sitting on the ground beside your grill.